wwmoraes/site/content/posts/the-flintstones-automation/index.md

 - TODO
 tags:
 - TODO
-lastmod: 2023-12-17T15:06:05+01:00
+lastmod: 2024-01-28T14:25:12+01:00
 ---

 <!-- TODO intro story/situation -->

-Old cartoons are timeless.
-Back when I was a kid I watched The Flintstones, a Hanna-Barbera production produced 30 years before.
-The show intro has one scene where Fred uses a remote to turn the TV on.
+Old cartoons can become timeless.
+The Flintstones sports a scene where the main character presses a button on a remote to turn the TV on.
 A bird then comes out of it, flies towards the TV and bickers the power on button.
+How does that relate to modern automation?

 <!--more-->

-Of all romanticized elements of such utopian Stone Age, that remote scene stuck with me as one of the most plausible and clever ones.
-It also struck me as the perfect analogy for modern automations, more than 60 years after the show debut.
+Of all romanticized elements of such utopian ancient times, that remote scene stuck with me.
+It represents a perfect analogy for modern pseudo-automations, more than 60 years after the show debut.

 ## Classifying processes

 Company processes fall into two categories: unattended and monitored.
-The first one relates to workflows where the user doesn't need any sort of check or direct interaction with another operator.
-Conversely, the second one relates to the ones that require some form of validation of the input information.
+The first one represents workflows that requires no check or direct interaction with an operator.
+The second one requires some check of the input information.

-Unattended processes are sometimes called events.
-They are non-blocking and the business merely registers it for audit and/or side-effect actions.
-Monitored ones require a check/validation to proceed.
-Those more often than not require a human operator to give the green light.
+Unattended processes, known by some as events, denotes non-blocking happenings that businesses register for audit and/or side-effect actions.
+Conversely monitored ones require a check to proceed.
+Those require a human operator to review and approve them.

-One example of monitored process is the request for access.
-For compliance purposes such request must go through a check to ensure the user has the least amount of access needed to perform their work.
-Other examples are the request for peripherals or a network permission such as a new firewall rule.
+Request for access represents one sample monitored process.
+For compliance purposes the request must go through a check to ensure the user has the least amount of access needed to perform their work.
+Requests for peripherals or new firewall rules also apply monitoring more often than not.

 ## Bird flight

 Monitored requests need a check against a pre-established set of rules.
 For instance, engineers responsible for the servers of a cluster should not need access to database data.
-Conversely, a business user should not have privileged access to the underlying cluster hosts.
-Hence the approval needed.
+A business user should not have privileged access to the underlying server hosts.

 {{< diagram "monitored-flow-1.png" >}}